Challenger banks in Canada: who’s who and what’s their tech

 An all-digital, mobile-first bank set up by ATB Financial, targeting consumers.
 “We’ve been listening to Albertans and we are hearing there is a growing need to offer a new type of digital banking experience”, says Curtis Stange, ATB president and CEO.

-In addition, it plans to have occasional pop-up branches for sales promotions (e.g. at a mall during holidays or at a weekend festival).
+In addition, following its March 2020 launch it plans to have occasional pop-up branches for sales promotions (e.g. at a mall during holidays or at a weekend festival).

 In terms of technology, ATB itself is a broad user of SAP for Banking solutions, but for Brightside, it ran a competitive tender and contracted Technisys, to build an entirely new tech stack for the new bank.
 Technisys will supply its Cyberbank Core and Cyberbank Digital solutions on the hosted (cloud) basis.
 This is the first Canadian win for the Central American banking tech vendor.